-In my state, the requirement is that homeschooled children must get 180 days per calendar year with at least 4 hours of academic instruction.
-That might be math workbooks or history lessons; it might be a walk down to the river to write or draw in a nature journal; it might be an engrossing documentary on TV.
+In my state, the requirement is that homeschooled children must get 180 days per calendar year, each with at least 4 hours of academic instruction.
+That might involve math workbooks or history lessons; it might be a walk down to the river to write or draw in a nature journal; it might be an engrossing documentary on TV.

-Just remember: if you have multiple kids, that four hours can easily get stretched out to longer hands-on work for you.
+Just remember: if you have multiple kids, those four hours can easily get stretched out to longer hands-on work for you.